swashedbuckles/promises/README.md

 A (eventually) [Promises/A+ compliant](https://promisesaplus.com/) implementation of Promises, wrapped up in a fun learning exercise.

 1. Use TDD
+2. Practice reading specs.
-2. Learn ava.js
+3. Learn ava.js
-3. Try not to cheat with other Promise implementations
+4. Try not to cheat with other Promise implementations
-4. Have fun.
+5. Have fun.

 Yay.